-U408 and U409 function as data selectors for the digital panel meter input and reference voltages.
-Binary select data for U408 and U409 comes from the display board.
+U408 & U409 function as data selectors for digital panel meter input and reference voltages.
+Binary select data for U408 & U409 comes from the display board.

-The output voltage of U403D goes positive when the temperature exceeds about 35 degrees C (set by R426) providing proportional fan control (FM100 and FM250).
+The output voltage of U403D goes positive when the temperature exceeds about 35 degrees C (set by R426) providing proportional fan control.